BrandenSoropia/card-babel/notes/DEV_NOTES.md

 ## In Progress

-- Better structure for data:
-  - How to store Flesh and Blood (and Digimon)?
-  - How should translations and cards look?
+- Once decided, upload small subset of FaB Card data for testing

 ## TODOs

-- Once decided, upload small subset of FaB Card data for testing
 - Frontend: query by card ID/localized name
 - Frontend: Show said data
 - Learn how to scrape Library of FaB for JP translations